 - The stock of your output products will increase accordingly.

-To create a work order, head to the Main Menu> Manufacturing > Work Orders.
+To create a work order, head to the Main Menu, expand the Manufacturing Module and select Work Orders.

 Then click the New Work Order button in the top right.